 One of the most famous criminals to steal and kill on the Natchez Trace was Joseph Thompson Hare.
 He has been forever linked to the area because his ghost reportedly haunts the Devil's Punch Bowl.
 The Punch Bowl is a huge depression in the earth that can be found overlooking the Mississippi River.
 The round-shaped area is considered a geological anomaly, and no explanation has ever been found as to why it exists.
 Over the years, it has been a much-visited site by treasure hunters, as brigands like Hare were said to have secreted much of their stolen loot in the bowl.

 Hare is believed to be responsible for murdering over 100 people along the trace.
 He claimed to see a phantom white horse.
 Natchez Under-the-Hill was an old riverbank area that was home to many outlaws who attacked travelers on the trace, including Hare.
 Hare was literate and kept a journal.

 Hare wrote about long processions of slaves being taken south "like a troop of wearied pilgrims" so slow and tattered that the train had a sad and funereal appearance.

 Hare's account of the white ghost horse:

-This is just one bit of evidence, that there are many more ghosts of the Natchez Trace than have been discovered or written about.
+This is just one bit of evidence, that there are many more ghosts of the Natchez Trace that have been discovered or written about.
 I want to know more!
-I vow to come back and add to this article, and to keep up my research.
+I vow to come back and add to this article and to keep up my research.